 - To administer your survey, ask the questions in a clinical way to avoid biases.
-This implies that interviewers are trained professionals.
-Plan to send a reminder in case of a self-administered questionnaire; otherwise, online tools allow for follow-up of non-respondents.
-Non-responses should be given particular importance as they are a good indicator of the quality of your questionnaire.
+Interviewers are expected to withhold a trained professional position.
+Plan to send a reminder in case of a self-administered questionnaire.
+Otherwise, online tools allow for a follow-up of non-respondents.
+Non-responses have particular importance as they are a good indicator of the quality of your questionnaire.

 - When you are at the analysis stage, if the survey permits it and the sample is large enough, use cross-tabulations (or cross-tabs).
 Remember to remain cautious in your analyses and always back up your results with proper data references.

-- Lastly, in your report, start with an “executive summary.”
-Avoid biased conclusions, support these conclusions with charts and analysis.
-Minimize prejudice.
+- Lastly, in your report, start with an ‘executive summary’.
+Avoid biased conclusions, and support these with charts and analysis to minimise prejudice.
 A good way of structuring your results is to compare them to your original hypotheses.
-Avoid “politically correct” conclusions that please everyone but do not reflect the reality of the product, the market or the customers.
+Avoid ‘politically correct’ conclusions that please everyone but do not reflect the reality of the product, the market or the customers.

 In B2B, the target population tend to be smaller and harder to reach than in B2C.
 Hence, the samples tend to be smaller and more expensive to build.
 It is, in fact, more difficult (if not impossible) to obtain representative samples as sometimes not all the statistics are available.

-Note: decision-making processes depend on the size of the company you are dealing with.
+Note: Decision-making processes depend on the size of the company you are dealing with.
 The larger the business, the more complex the decision-making process.
-With that in mind, when complex processes are involved, your market study can only bring generic results.
+When complex processes are involved, your market study brings generic results.
 Moving forward, a targeted account plan is necessary customer by customer (account plans are some sort of individual market research on large companies).
 This is where ABM (Account Based Marketing) comes into play.

 Nowadays, Computer-Aided Web Interviewing (CAWI) is mainstream.

-Amongst the tools available on the market, there is of course Google Forms offered for free by Google.
+Amongst the tools available on the market, Google Forms are offered for free.
 Its interface is simple, intuitive, responsive design, and you can also retrieve the data in Google Sheets.
 However, Google Forms will never compete with professional solutions such as SurveyMonkey, Qualtrics, Typeform or SurveyGizmo.

-These solutions offer advanced team management features, the download of templates, survey customization and reporting.
+These solutions offer advanced team management features, the download of templates, survey customisation and reporting.